awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-iam.md

 ```

 **Control the private DNS names that can be specified for VPC endpoint services**
 You can use the `ec2:VpceServicePrivateDnsName` condition key to control what VPC endpoint service can be modified or created based on the Private DNS name associated with the VPC endpoint service\.
-In the following example, you can only create or VPC endpoint service when the when the Private DNS name is `example.com`\.
+In the following example, you can only create or VPC endpoint service when the Private DNS name is `example.com`\.
 To use this example, substitute the account ID, the Private DNS name, and the Region \(unless you are in the `us-east-1` Region\)\.

 ```
 {